Remember the bag I made for Ms. K? The “Boob Bag”, as my husband called it, turned out so nicely that I made one for myself.

 I made a zipper pull using wire and beads.
 This is how the bag looks when closed.

 I also made matching pen.
-You can see more on these pens in this post.

 I really like my new bag (I’ve been using it for weeks now).
 If you are somewhat-skilled with your sewing machine, and understands the basics of installing a zipper you can make one of these.
 I added internal pockets to mine but I wanted to keep this one simple.
 Add the pockets if you can do it on your own.

 As long as you don’t distribute or sell the actual pattern, you can do what you want with the bags.
 And if you sew a bag using my pattern, be a darling and send me a photo.
 It will make my day.